elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-evidence-exists-for-cultural-continuity-among-the-picts-from-the-iron-age-to-medieval-times.md

 url: /learn/history-of-the-world/questions/what-evidence-exists-for-cultural-continuity-among-the-picts-from-the-iron-age-to-medieval-times
 score: 8.5
 related_article1:
-    id: 169879
+    id: 169871
+    title: >-
-    title: How did the Roman administration manage the provinces of Roman Britain?
+        How did the Roman naming of the Caledonians influence historical perceptions of these tribes?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-roman-administration-manage-the-provinces-of-roman-britain
+    url: /learn/history-of-the-world/questions/how-did-the-roman-naming-of-the-caledonians-influence-historical-perceptions-of-these-tribes
 related_article2:
-    id: 169874
+    id: 169880
-    title: What insights do the Vindolanda Tablets provide about Roman daily life and military strategies?
+    title: >-
+        What were the main factors leading to the Roman withdrawal from Scotland?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-insights-do-the-vindolanda-tablets-provide-about-roman-daily-life-and-military-strategies
+    url: /learn/history-of-the-world/questions/what-were-the-main-factors-leading-to-the-roman-withdrawal-from-scotland
 related_article3:
-    id: 169873
+    id: 169869
-    title: What are the main features of the Pictish language, and how do they inform our understanding of Pictish society?
+    title: >-
+        What role did ancient biographies play in shaping the historical narrative of Roman Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-features-of-the-pictish-language-and-how-do-they-inform-our-understanding-of-pictish-society
+    url: /learn/history-of-the-world/questions/what-role-did-ancient-biographies-play-in-shaping-the-historical-narrative-of-roman-britain
 related_article4:
-    id: 169881
+    id: 169882
-    title: What is the historical context of Tacitus' Agricola, and how does it contribute to our understanding of Roman Britain?
+    title: >-
+        How do classical sources compare the Celts with other tribes of the ancient world?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-historical-context-of-tacitus-agricola-and-how-does-it-contribute-to-our-understanding-of-roman-britain
+    url: /learn/history-of-the-world/questions/how-do-classical-sources-compare-the-celts-with-other-tribes-of-the-ancient-world
 related_article5:
-    id: 169878
+    id: 169870
-    title: What were the primary tactics used by the Caledonians in their tribal warfare against the Romans?
+    title: >-
+        What are the key characteristics of Iron Age settlements in Scotland based on archaeological evidence?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-tactics-used-by-the-caledonians-in-their-tribal-warfare-against-the-romans
+    url: /learn/history-of-the-world/questions/what-are-the-key-characteristics-of-iron-age-settlements-in-scotland-based-on-archaeological-evidence
 ---

 &nbsp;